Why should I take this course?

 If you submit your request after the final ten-week drop period, you will not be allowed to withdraw, and you will receive the grade that you have earned for the course (A-F).

-In accordance with the Learning Abroad Center's Cancellation and Refund Policy, if you drop the course within one week of your program start date, you will be issued a full refund.
+In accordance with the Learning Abroad Center's Cancellation and Refund Policy, if you are on an affiliate or Carlson Global Institute program and drop the course within one week of your program start date, you will be issued a full refund.
 If you drop more than one week after your program start date, you will not receive a refund.

 UofM and Non-UofM students participating on a Learning Abroad Center program will not be billed.

-Students participating on affiliated programs will be billed to your University of Minnesota student billing account as a separate (additional) charge.
+Students participating on affiliated and Carlson Global Institute programs will be billed to your University of Minnesota student billing account as a separate (additional) charge.
 The charge will appear on your account in late December for spring and calendar year programs and mid-June for fall and academic year programs.

 When you request your Study Abroad Cost Estimate (SACE), mention that you are taking the Global Identity course to have the cost of the course reflected in your SACE.
 If you have already requested and received a SACE, you must request a revised SACE to include the Global Identity course.

 A–F grading is used for this course.
 You will receive a letter grade for each of the five assignments.
 You must complete each of the five assignments in order to receive a passing grade for the course.
 This course is only available under the A-F grade base.
 If you register for it, you must select A-F as your grade base.
-If you select S/N, the Learning Abroad Center will change your grade base to A-F.
+If you select S/N on MyU or otherwise, the Learning Abroad Center will change your grade base to A-F.